punkwalker/karpenter-generate/README.md

 Description:
   A CLI tool to generate Karpenter Custom Resources such as Nodepools and EC2NodeClass from details of EKS Managed Nodegroup

 Usage:
+  karpenter-generate [command]
   karpenter-generate [flags]

+Available Commands:
+  version     Print the version and build information for karpenter-generate

 Optional Flags:
   --cluster string     name of the EKS cluster